drewtodd/drewux/content/posts/accessible-content-and-media/index.md

 ## Crafting Inclusivity in Digital Communication
 ### 7 minute read

-Welcome back to our continuing series on web accessibility.
-Today, we turn our lens to a crucial aspect that often shapes the first impression of any digital platform: Content and Media.
+Welcome back to my continuing series on web accessibility.
+Today, let's talk about a crucial aspect that often shapes the first impression of any digital platform: Content and Media.
 Accessibility in this realm isn't just a compliance checkbox; it's a commitment to inclusivity that opens doors for all users, regardless of their abilities.

 ## Writing Accessible Web Content